Recurrent Memory Transformer: Results

-RMT improves over MT memory mechanism with read/write blocks.
+The results of experiments on word-level language modeling on WikiText-103 are shown in \cref{tab:wt103}.
+In the first section with a segment length of 150, Tr-XL and RMT outperform the baseline and Memory Transformer (MemTr) by a large margin.
+It shows the significance of increased effective context length by Tr-XL cache or RMT memory for language modeling.
+RMT improves over MemTr memory mechanism with read/write blocks.
 The best RMT models with memory size 10 and 25 show similar performance as Transformer-XL with a memory size equal to 75.
 RMT learns to use smaller memory more effectively than Transformer-XL.
 Additionally, the smaller memory size of RMT leads to reducing required GPU memory for running the model.

-\textit{Supplementing Transformer-XL with a small number of memory tokens and using BPTT results in additional perplexity improvement.}

-Decreasing the size of segments to 50, we force models to work with longer recurrent dependencies as the number of recurrent steps increases.
-RMT with memory consisting of a single vector shows similar results to Transformer-XL with memory size 10.
+To force models to process longer recurrent dependencies the size of a segment is set to 50, so the number of recurrent steps increases.
+RMT with memory size 1 shows similar results to Transformer-XL with memory size 10.
 It is worth noting that Transformer-XL memory consists of hidden representations from all layers (in this case, it is $10 \times 16$ vectors) when RMT memory is only \texttt{memory\_size} vectors.
-Transformer-XL with memory size 50 and RMT with memory size 5 shows similar perplexity values.
+Transformer-XL with memory size 50 and RMT with memory size 5 show similar perplexity values (see \cref{app:wt103}).

 RMT could be combined with Tr-XL cache.
 In this case Tr-XL cache could be seen as short-term memory keeping the nearest context and RMT memory as long-term memory.
 Such combination leads to the best results on WikiText-103 improving over Tr-XL.